 There have been many recent changes, including the passage of the Patient Protection And Affordable Care Act (ACA) along with the establishment of the Indiana Health Exchange and Marketplaces.
-Federal subsidies could substantially reduce your rate if you qualify.
-And pre-existing conditions are no longer considered when you apply for coverage.
-They are now covered.
+Federal subsidies can substantially reduce your rate if you qualify.
+Medicaid eligibility is also available for lower-income households.

 Whether you live in Indianapolis, Richmond, South Bend, or any part of the state, we will show you the most popular medical options offered by the major companies.
 We will calculate your Obamacare subsidy, and explain how you can reduce your premiums with the help of new legislation.
 With the expansion of Medicaid, more persons will be eligible for free benefits.

-The four companies that are offering Marketplace policies are Anthem Blue Cross and Blue Shield, Physician's Health PLan (PHP), Ambetter, UnitedHealthcare, CareSource, MDwise and IU Health Plans.
+The six companies that are offering Marketplace policies are Anthem Blue Cross and Blue Shield, Physician's Health Plan (PHP), Ambetter, UnitedHealthcare, CareSource, MDwise and IU Health Plans.
 More than 50 options are offered through Platinum, Gold, Silver, Bronze and Catastrophic "Metal" plans.

 Our personal and professional advice helps you compare the most popular and reputable highly-rated companies so you can simply choose the best options.
-Catastrophic, copay, short-term or HSA coverage are just a few of the choices provided, so you are presented with the best possible solutions.
+High-Deductible, copay, short-term or HSA coverage are just a few of the choices provided, so you are presented with the best possible solutions.

 Shopping for new coverage can be a hassle, so part of our job is to make the process simple and easy for you.
 The newly-created Exchanges can be quite challenging, considering the complexity of plans along with the impact your household income now has on what you pay.

 Our experience can help you make the right choice.
 Since rates and plan design can change, it's always a good idea to review your policy each year.
 Also, if your income changes, it could impact the amount of subsidy you receive.
 Each year, we will re-calculate your federal subsidy and determine the best Marketplace options for you.

 You can "Get Free Quotes" at the top of the page, and compare direct or apply online for the best available plans.
 Prices and any approved benefit changes are updated daily.
 Typically, the most competitive plans are offered by Anthem Blue Cross Blue Shield (BCBS), UnitedHealthcare (markets their policies under the name "Golden Rule"), Humana, Assurant, and PHP.